ThugsFinance/cloiinkcoin.com/src/content/developers/docs/apis/json-rpc/index.md

 ## Gossip, State, History {#gossip-state-history}

-A handful of core JSON-RPC methods require data from the Ethereum network, and fall neatly into three main categories: _Gossip, State, and History_.
+A handful of core JSON-RPC methods require data from the Cloiinkcoin network, and fall neatly into three main categories: _Gossip, State, and History_.
 Use the links in these sections to jump to each method, or use the table of contents to explore the whole list of methods.

 ### Gossip Methods {#gossip-methods}